-The advocacy role of school board members is to promote parental, public and social service commitment to the shared responsibility of educating all children and youth in public education while creating an environment that supports children to thrive and be empowered to choose a path to success in their future.
-Amended 1998, 2019
+The advocacy role of school board members is to promote parental, public and social service commitment to the shared responsibility of educating all children and youth in

 B.12 LANGUAGE, CULTURAL AND ETHNIC DIVERSITY

 Alaska is a vast state and is populated by persons of diverse cultural, ethnic, and linguistic backgrounds.
 Our schools must promote an environment that respects and reflects_the ethnic, linguistic and cultural identity of the student populations.
 AASB honors and celebrates those languages and cultures indigenous to Alaska, and supports those efforts that integrate indigenous languages and cultural knowledge into the delivery of academic programs.
 Amended 1998, 2007, 2011, 2012, 2013, 2015, 2018